 You see the limitations of pure rationality and realize that the intellectual capability is valuable for building scientific knowledge, but also frequently overstated.
-Our comprehension of the natural world, including our bodies, has advanced over time, but in the history of science findings are always within the constraints of available instruments, paradigms, or assumptions.
-It is clear to you that over time, the development of more precise measurement techniques or revolutionary thinking has certainly revealed the myopic or biased conclusions of the past!
+It is clear to you that over time, the development of more precise measurement techniques or revolutionary thinking has revealed the myopic or biased conclusions of the past!